Azure/CanadaPubSecALZ/docs/onboarding/ado.md

 1. Identify the parent management group and obtain its ID.

-    * *Note: By default, the root management group's name is Tenant root group.
-And its ID is the Azure Active Directory (AAD) tenant ID.*
+    * *Note: ID of default parent management group 'Tenant Root Group' is Azure Active Directory (AAD) Tenant ID (GUID).*

 2. Create/edit `./config/variables/<devops-org-name>-<branch-name>.yml` in Git (i.e. CanadaESLZ-main.yml).
 This file name is automatically inferred based on the Azure DevOps organization name and the branch.